berlinplan/berlinplan.github.io/readme.md

 - seeking partners through dating apps prioritize physical appearance.(~40%)(126)
 - who approach strangers on the street without hesitation and inhibitions with sexual intentions.
 --------------

+#### women favor polygynous societies?

+>The argument for women's choice in polygyny posits that they would have the autonomy to select their partners in polygynous societies.
+Additionally, it assumes that women's rights, stature, and freedoms in traditions of monogamy aren't constrained by the institution itself.(147)

 #### Do dating apps empower or disempower women

 > online dating apps claims to empower women and promote equality.
 (150)